 If you have never done this before, it can be intimidating to learn how to brush a dog’s teeth.
 Your Fido likely won’t be happy with this procedure at first, nor is he going to be excited every time you take out his doggy toothbrush, but if you ease into things gradually, he’ll eventually learn how to tolerate the whole process of brushing teeth.

-You'll also need the right equipment, which includes a dog-specific toothpaste and a toothbrush that's made for dogs.
+You’ll also need the right equipment, which includes a dog-specific toothpaste and a toothbrush that’s made for dogs.
 Samantha has done an extensive write-up on how to choose the right type of dog toothbrush for brushing your dog’s teeth.

 Never use a human toothpaste on dogs, since the components will be toxic.
 The same should be said about human toothbrushes since some of them will not work well for your dog’s teeth and especially gums.

 6 Step Checklist for Dog Teeth Brushing

 Fortunately, all you need for brushing teeth of your pet is a simple and cheap dog toothbrush and a dog-friendly toothpaste.
 You can purchase these things at your local pet supply store or from online retailers.
 Here are ten best dog toothbrushes and ten best dog toothpastes that work well.